 Montoya values critical thinking, development of practical skills, and the ability to translate from real-life research problems to statistical methods and back again.
 She implements these values by using active learning strategies in the classroom, teaching multiple statistical programming languages, and focusing her teaching and student assessment on implementation and interpretation.

-You can visit her personal webpage by clicking here.
+You can visit her personal webpage here.